 Term & Level of Assistance

-2. Applicants are required to pay a $100 dollar administrative fee to participate in the program.
+2. Applicants are required to pay a one-time $100 dollar processing fee to participate in the program.
 This fee will appear on the same HG&E bill as the first Assistance Program re-payment.

-3. HG&E will bill Assistance payments on the existing HG&E customer bill, and the HG&E prompt payment discount does not apply to Assistance repayment.
+3. HG&E will bill Assistance payments on the existing HG&E customer bill, and the HG&E prompt payment discount or any other discounts do not apply to Assistance repayment.

 4. HG&E will only grant assistance for products installed within 90 days of signing HG&E agreement.
 All work must be completed within 12 months of application.